-Upon completion of the project, the recipient of a research scholarship must submit a summary report, up to 2 pages, via online submission.
+Upon completion of the project, the recipient of a research scholarship must submit a summary report, minimum of 2 pages, via online submission.
 Directions for this will be emailed to the student at the start of the Fall Quarter.
 If there are any problems with submission, please e-mail Sophia Tsai (firstname.lastname@example.org) with any questions you may have.
 Please note these reports may be shared with your donor(s).

 The final report is due in mid-October following the award and must include:

 Failure to submit a final report will result in billing the recipient for all funds received.
 Failure to repay the scholarship will result in future registration and transcript holds.

 Upon completion of the project, the faculty sponsor of the student receiving the research scholarship must submit a faculty appraisal via online submission, which will be sent to the student to forward to their faculty member.
 If there are any problems, send an e-mail to Sophia Tsai (email@example.com).
 Please note the faculty appraisal may be shared with the student's donor(s).

 The faculty appraisal is due in mid-October following the award and must be included on department letterhead or the template emailed to scholarship recipients: